-There are certain weekends and holydays
+There are certain weekends and holidays

 when I feel myself somewhat insecure.